Good Luck, America

 The most damning stat that I've seen so far comes from comparing CNN exit polls from 2020 and 2024, which recorded party identification and the candidate each person voted for.
 In 2020, 94% of republicans voted Trump.
 In 2024...
 That number remained exactly the same, despite Harris's increase in bipartisan messaging.
 And republican votes for democratic candidates even went down a point this year.

 Yes, exit polls are unreliable, et cetera, et cetera.
 But if this correlation does extrapolate to the broad electorate, then it can only mean one thing: the days of liberal bipartisanship are no more.
 It means the strategy of dropping blue-collar workers in exchange for suburban republicans just doesn't work.
 It failed in 2016.
 It failed again this year.
-Pearl clutching just isn't effective anymore.
-You need turnout to win now, and that's only driven by desperation or populism.
+No more pearl clutching.
+You need turnout to win, and that's only driven by desperation or populism.

 At the bare minimum, one thing is clear: Over the past 8 years, the Republican party has successfully and totally pivoted to a new extremism-driven model to match the desires of the electorate Trump spawned.
 They're collaborating with popular online influencers like Joe Rogan, Jake Paul, and Adin Ross to foster a new generation of bigots before they can even vote.
 They use misinformation often to totally detach their followers from reality, then get them to mindlessly do or repeat whatever the party wants.
 And it works.
 Wonderfully.

 I'm seeing many calls for the Democratic party to sponsor a new independent media arm to rival the Republicans' but I think these fail to consider that the left-leaning indie media market already exists and is very popular.
-Hasan Piker's live election night coverage garnered an astonishing peak of over 300k concurrent viewers.
+Hasan Piker's live election night coverage garnered an astonishing peak of over 300k concurrent viewers and 7.5m views total.
 Tapping into that base would do wonders for youth outreach, but also means confronting the unfortunate reality that democratic messaging is wildly out of touch with what people want to hear.
 After all, this is the same party that kicked influencers out of their national convention for talking about the uncommitted movement.
-Big disconnect.

-And so the big question remains: Are the democrats brave enough to do any pivoting of their own?
+And so the looming question remains: Are the democrats brave– nay, capable enough to do any pivoting of their own?

 Part of me keeps looking back at the proverbial shelf of the 2020 democratic primary, looking at Bernie's lightning in a bottle gathering dust, and reminiscing on how he appealed to the exact demographics that betrayed us this year.
 Part of me still thinks that a strong, leftward shift that is equal and opposite to Trump's could set us back on the right path.
 That bottle's staring back at me like it's the fucking green goblin mask.
 I have to believe that a better world is possible.
 I have to believe that this is the way.
 But the pragmatist in me knows I likely won't ever see a race like that again.